unnamedperson488/information/docs/index.md

     <section id="support" class="support-section">
         <h2>Support</h2>
         <p>Help sustain our community and content creation by contributing through your preferred method.
 Your support enables us to host events, create more content, maintain our platforms, and expand our reach.
-We accept one-time donations via the following methods.
-Every contribution, big or small, makes a huge difference and is greatly appreciated!
-If you have questions or want to contribute in other ways, reach out via our community channels.</p>
+Every contribution, big or small, makes a huge difference and is greatly appreciated!</p>
         <div class="support-buttons">
             <a href="https://paypal.me/your" target="_blank"><button><i class="fab fa-paypal"></i> PayPal</button></a>
             <a href="https://cash.app/$your" target="_blank"><button><i class="fas fa-dollar-sign"></i> CashApp</button></a>